Buy an empty lot. Install solar. Produce Electricity. Make Money. Right? Unfortunately, this scenario is not possible and here is why.

 Utility net-metering regulations are another reason why this scenario is not possible.
 In most areas, utilities will exchange kilowatt-hours (kWh) one to one when their customer produces electricity through the use of solar panels.
 However, utilities also have regulations on how much production can come from a solar system in comparison to how much electricity is used directly by the customer.
 In most cases, this production ceiling is under 100% of the total yearly usage for the customer.
 If a customer would overproduce on an annual basis, the utility may pay them only a nominal percentage of their typical cost per kWh.
 Again, going back to our ‘empty lot’ example, there is no usage from the empty lot, so all of the electricity that the solar system would produce could only be sold to the utility at the nominal percentage, meaning little to no income for you.

 Commercial solar installations will reduce overhead costs and help your bottom line.

 How We Design Solar Arrays

-If you’re curious about the impact solar energy could have on you, click here or give us a call at 877-851-9269.
-Our Solar Consultants would be happy to review your energy needs and provide a free estimate to see if solar is the right investment for you.
+If you’re curious about the impact solar energy could have on your finances, reach out to us.
+Our solar consultants would be happy to review your energy needs and provide a free estimate to see if solar is the right investment for you.